bertomartin/Halbert/README.markdown

   1. SCSS
   1. JQuery
   1. Twitter Bootstrap

-I plan on creating various branches off of this, but the nice thing is that all that's required is a `rake` command (merely a wrapper around Rack) and then you're good to try something out in the JS console, write some custom SCSS, edit a bit of HTML in a nice, lean templating language, or just hack around.

 A re-launch of Halbert always re-compiles the assets before a Heroku push or a local server startup.
 You can, of course, use Guard or some